England vs India: Hosts lose by 24 runs in second women's T20I despite Tammy Beaumont half-century in Bristol

 India ended the powerplay on 35-3 as Rodrigues and Kaur patiently rebuilt during the first half of the innings, only for Rodrigues to spark a change in tone when she fired Arlott for three consecutive boundaries.

-Rodrigues raced to a 33-ball half century as part of a 91 run-stand for the fourth wicket, only to fall for 63 when she cut a wider delivery from Bell to Sophia Dunkley at cover, although Kaur continued to push forward as she closed out her maiden T20I half century.
+Rodrigues raced to a 33-ball half century as part of a 93-run stand for the fourth wicket, only to fall for 63 when she cut a wider delivery from Bell to Sophia Dunkley at cover, although Kaur continued to push forward as she closed out her maiden T20I half century.

 Kaur and Ghosh (32 not out) produced a late boundary burst to take India to 181-4, with England making a nightmare start to their chase when a costly mix-up saw Dunkley run out in the opening over.